 Capturing data from trackers and smartwatches helps organizations better predict and treat health issues even before patients experience symptoms.
 Precision medicine allows doctors to prescribe treatments more precisely thanks to data-driven understanding of how effective they’re likely to be for specific patients.

-Continued rise of all-encompassing digital platforms
+Continued rise of all-encompassing digital platforms integrating with patient technology

 The popularity of all-in-one platforms is increasing as consumers look for more sophisticated services to handle personal needs.
 And like in all industries, consumers are expecting a user-friendly and customer-first digital experience in health care.